jarolim14/Immersive-SSRI-Evolution-Viz/readme.md

 A Three.js-based interactive network visualization tool for academic papers that allows users to explore and analyze citation networks in 3D space.
 This project provides a modern, responsive interface for visualizing large-scale academic networks with features like time-based filtering, cluster analysis, and interactive exploration.

+This repository contains the code for the data visualization of the manuscript:

+**_The Evolution of SSRI Research: Trajectories of Knowledge Domains Across Four Decades_**

+> The visualization is based on the data analysis that can be found here: [SSRI-Evolution Analysis Repo]([https://github.com/jarolim14/Immersive-SSRI-Evolution-Viz](https://github.com/jarolim14/SSRI-Evolution))

 ## Features

 - Interactive 3D network visualization using Three.js